Not After Midnight by Daphne du Maurier

 I’ve come to the conclusion that she just wasn’t a fan for some reason as so far she seems to take any opportunity to be disparaging.
 The research continues!

-2 responses to “Not After Midnight by Daphne du Maurier”
+2 thoughts on “Not After Midnight by Daphne du Maurier

 • I keep thinking that I’m not that keen on short stories but when I do read them I often enjoy them.
 I want to read The Birds although I have heard that it isn’t nearly as scary as the film.
 I’ll need to track down some more of her books.